joshicola/project_template/README.md

 #### User Story Writing Guidelines

-This document is a guideline for writing clear and concise "User Stories".
+[User Story Writing Guidelines](./2024.10.19.Project.Template/Docs/User_Story_Writing_Guidelines.md) is a guideline for writing clear and concise "User Stories".
 These are used to define the requirements for a project and to ensure that everyone is on the same page.
 It is a good idea to have a clear understanding of the requirements before starting a project, and this document provides a structured approach to writing User Stories.

 ### Downloads Directory